- Technical Help

 - Affiliate Members

-Oxidation is the formation of oxide rich scale.
-The scale, once formed, slows down further oxidation, unless it is mechanically removed or cracked, which can happen if the steel deforms under load.
-In stainless steels, used at elevated temperatures (up to 1100oC for heat resisting types), this is used to advantage, the scale formed being predominantly chromium rich.
-The reformed scale layer will prevent further oxidation, but the metal lost in the formation of oxide will reduce the effective strength of the steel section.
+Oxidation is the chemical reaction of a metal with oxygen, usually at its surface, to form a new compound known as an oxide.
+Thick oxides are also known as scales.
+Oxide scales, once formed, can slow down further oxidation if they are protective, i.e. are adherent, dense and defect-free.
+Defects/cracks can also be introduced into the oxide/scale if the steel subsequently deforms under load.
+In stainless steels, used at elevated temperatures, (up to 1100oC for heat resisting types), this is used to advantage, the scale formed being predominantly chromium rich which tends to be of the protective type.
+Thus the scale layer will prevent further oxidation, but the metal lost in the formation of oxide will reduce the effective strength of the steel section.

 Austenitic stainless steels are the best choice as they also have better elevated temperature strength than the ferritic family.
-The higher thermal expansion rates of the austenitics can result in problems such as distortion and may lead to scale loss (spalling) during thermal cycling.
+The higher thermal expansion rates of the austenitics can however result in problems such as distortion and may lead to scale loss, (spalling), during thermal cycling.

 This is probably the result of a decrease in the plasticity of the protective oxide scale.
 As a general rule the maximum service temperatures for service in moist air, compared to dry air, should be lowered by around 40-65oC.
 High temperature steam should be considered as a special case.

 If the oxide layer cracks under cyclic temperatures conditions, then the overall rate of oxidation increases.
 This can be a problem for the austenitic family and is reflected in lower maximum service temperatures in ‘intermittent’ temperature conditions, than for ‘continuous’ service conditions.
 In contrast, the ferritic and martensitic stainless steels generally have higher intermittent than continuous service temperatures.